 If you look at the screen capture of Wireshark above, you’ll see that the first line (packet 142) shows the Protocol as OBD-II.
 But the remaining packets are not decoded correctly.
 From packets 200 to 219 we can see the Scanner trying different protocols on the car to see if it will respond… it finally does in packet 269, but Wireshark should be doing a better job of decoding from 269 onwards and displaying the OBD-II data, not just the hexadecimal format you can see above.

-On further investigation, over a few hours and after eventually getting into the Wireshark source code… the problem was that the Wireshark OBD-II dissector was only able to decode packets with 11bit CAN ID’s (which is why it can decode packet 142 – it’s an 11bit ID the scanner first sends to the car)..
-And our cars are using 29bit CAN ID’s, which it turns out Wireshark couldn’t decode.
+On further investigation, over a few hours and after eventually getting into the Wireshark source code… I found the problem was that the Wireshark OBD-II dissector was only able to decode packets with 11bit CAN ID’s (which is why it can decode packet 142 – it’s an 11bit ID the scanner first sends to the car).
+But our cars are using 29bit CAN ID’s, which it turns out Wireshark couldn’t decode.

 Fixing the Dissector